Oracle Fusion Redwood

 the left panel.

-Qualification Outcome (Excellent, Average, Below Average, or Poor) based on the
+appropriate Qualification Outcome (Excellent, Average, Below Average, or Poor)

-supplier responses.
-Set the Qualification Start and End Date for each area.
-The
+based on the supplier responses.
+Set the Qualification Start and End Date for

-business team should collaboratively review and document all evaluation
+each area.
+The business team should collaboratively review and document all

 Step 8: Complete the Overall Assessment